-Polygons always give shiver to most students but you don’t need to be afraid of it.
-Polygon is no scary topic, in fact it is a really interesting topic and you can master it with some basic points and practice.
+Polygons always give a shiver to most students but you don’t need to be afraid of it.
+Polygon is no scary topic, in fact it is a really interesting and fun topic.
+Therefore this topic from the GRE Quantitative Reasoning section can be easily mastered by understanding the fundamental points and practicing problems.

 Any two-dimensional figure made up of three or more straight sides are known as polygons.
 The naming of the polygons is done according to the number of sides they are made of.

-- Any polygon that has equal interior angles and equal side is known as a regular polygon.
+- Any polygon that has equal interior angles and equal sides is known as a regular polygon.

 - The perimeter of a polygon = Summation of all the sides of the polygon